-Demonstrate an ability to critically examine trauma's effect on the human brain.
-Explain how traumatic memories are stored in the brain.
-Examine the Fight/flight/ freeze response and polyvagal theory.
-Explore the mind/body/spirit connections of trauma and what is dissociation.
-Describe repressed memory.
+Critically examine trauma's effect on the human brain.
+Explanation of how traumatic memories are stored in the brain.
+Examination of the fight/flight/freeze response and polyvagal theory.
+Exploration of the mind/body/spirit connections of trauma and what is dissociation.
+Description of repressed memory.
+Fulfills: Goal Area 5.